data-lessons/dh-openrefine/_episodes/04-basic-functions-II-petitiondata.md

 ```
 value.split(",").sort().join(",")
 ```
-.
 Taking the above example again, this would result in a string with the days of the week in alphabetical order, listed with commas between each day.

-### Exercise 10: Reverse signatory names fronm the At least 3 signatures from the petition column
+### Exercise 10: Reverse signatory names from the At least 3 signatures from the petition column
 In this exercise we are going to use both the Boolean and Array data types.
-If you look at the author column, you can see that most of the author names are written in the natural order.
+If you look at the petition column, you can see that most of the signatory names are written in the natural order.
 However, a few have been reversed to put the family name first.

 We can do a crude test for reversed author names by looking for those that contain a comma:

-* Make sure you have already split the author names into individual cells using 'Edit cells->Split multi-valued cells' (you should have done this in exercise 5)
+* Make sure you have already split the signatory names into individual cells using 'Edit cells->Split multi-valued cells' (you should have done this in exercise 5)
 * On the At least 3 signatures from the petition column, use the dropdown menu and select 'Facet->Custom text facet...'
     * The Custom text facet function allows you to write GREL functions to create a facet
 * In the Expression box type ```value.contains(",")```